Darcyddx/Active-Vision/Documentation/Scrum/March/21_March.md

 ## What am I doing next?
 - learn how to test the actual effect achieved by code developed using the trained module

+### Tao Lu

+## What have I done?

+- The hardware performance of the device is automatically detected at startup, and the optimal model is selected according to the number of CPU/GPU cores and supported delegates.

+## What am I doing next?

+- In the aspect of parallelization, we refer to the idea of pipeline in academic papers